s3nt1n3lz21/BellInequalityResearch/README.md

-Some method of including only one copy of the constants n,m and d and other parameters so there are not many copies in memory Set up Git so i don't have to put in the password every time Generalise to any number of measurements and outcomes for each party
+Some method of including only one copy of the constants n,m and d and other parameters so there are not many copies in memory Set up Git so i don't have to put in the password every time Generalise to any number of measurements and outcomes for each party Generalise the calculation of tensor products of projectors to a state of d qubits.
+(Create a function)